5l1v3r1/gross-gloss/README.md

-# gross-gloss
+# Fuer Elite
-64k Intro by Team210 at Solskogen 2k19
+64k Intro by Team210 at Underground Conference 9

+Demo is subject to GPLv3 - See LICENSE.